zebaz/xpress-dns/README.md

 ## How to test
 Xpress DNS is compatible with BCC toolkit and can be instrumented with its Python bindings.
 You can refer to the supplied unit tests in [test_xdp_dns.py](src/test/test_xdp_dns.py) for pointers on how to test the code using BCC, scapy and Python's unit test module.

+Build with `make DEBUG=y` to enable debug logging, which logs debug information to `/sys/kernel/debug/tracing/trace_pipe`

 ## License
 This repository is licensed under GPLv2.0.